 Validation rules specify permissible attribute configurations and general relationships on a feature.
 They are used to check features in a dataset based on a specific requirement or constraint.
-The rule evaluation occurs for existing features at a user-defined time, and if rules are violated, error features are created.
-This process allow you to perform quality assurance checks on features and review areas of concern as an iterative process.
+The rule evaluation occurs for existing features at a user-specified time, and if rules are violated, error features are created.
+This process allows you to perform quality assurance checks on features and review areas of concern as an iterative process.

 The following are the general steps involved in configuring and evaluating validation rules:

 - Add the attribute rule to the dataset.

 - Share the dataset as a web feature layer with the Validation capability enabled.

 - Make edits to the web feature layer.